aiven/devportal/docs/products/redis/concepts/high-availability-redis.rst

 ..
 Note::
         In case of database failover, the **Service URI** of your service remains the same, only the IP address changes to point to the new master node.

-Highly Available Business, Premium and Custom service plans
+Highly available business, premium and custom service plans
 ------------------------------------------------------------

 When the failed node is a Redis **standby**, the **primary** node keeps on running normally, and provides normal service level to the client applications.
 Once the new replacement standby node is ready and synchronized with the master, it starts replicating the master in real time as the situation reverts back to normal.